nvim-neorg/neorg/docs/ROADMAP.md

 - [ ] Asynchronous module loading - on the surface this seems very trivial, but I have encountered a problem I cannot find a solution to online.
 The module loader uses pcall() to require the modules (in case they don't exist), but the problem is pcall just does not work asynchronously, no matter what I tried.
 Until a fix isn't found for this, async module loading will not be a possibility.
 I might be just dumb though in which case let me know how to fix it :)
 - [ ] Automatic grabbing from GitHub - if a module cannot be found when the `neorg.modules.load...()` family of functions are invoked then asynchronously grab it from GitHub then try again.
 This one has proven to be a bit difficult for me, as I do not have much experience with async lua yet.
 This feat could probably be achieved with coroutines, but I am not certain.
 If you do know, contact me!
 - [ ] Tangling.
 This feature will allow you to write your own configs in neorg, which would be a massive flex.
+- [ ] Add a module for efficiently managing and manipulating vim windows, be it splits, floating windows etc.

 # Plans after 0.1
 > Ok that's pretty cool, so after 0.1 I should be at least able to do some basic stuff, right?
 What's next though?